batect/batect/CONTRIBUTING.md

 * [**Event logger**](app/src/main/kotlin/batect/ui): presents the state of the startup and cleanup phases to the user based on the steps that have started and the events that have occurred.
 (Output from running the main task container itself is not sent through the event logger and is presented to the user directly.)

-## Creating a batect-compatible Windows VM
+## Creating a Batect-compatible Windows VM

 Running Docker on Windows on a virtual machine requires running Windows on hardware that supports nested virtualisation.